amazon-connect/amazon-connect-streams/Documentation-GR.md

 console.log(region) // prints  "us-east-1"
 ```

-A string with the AWS region corresponding to the Connect instance where the agent is currently active.
+A string with the AWS Region corresponding to the Amazon Connect instance where the agent is currently active.

 ### connect.globalResiliency.onConfigureError(f)